KyungjinJPark/mai-phaser3-game/README.md

   - not collidable to you or eachother, but are to everything else
 - Scene transitions
   - saving scene state
+- Different interactions
+  - enter dialogue
+  - cause animation
+  - transition scene
+  - trigger other objects to do something
+    - e.g. move the player
+  - do muiltiple above actions

 ---